Updated: August 13, 2021

 Q: What can I do if a colleague is not wearing a mask?
 What should I say?

 A: First, assume the best in your colleague.
-Like you, they may still be working to build the habit of meeting all health safety protocols.
 They may have forgotten to put it on, or not realized they would be around others.
 Kind support from colleagues is one of the best ways to help establish new habits.
 Here are some ideas on what you can say to support healthy behaviors on campus:

 - Don’t forget your mask!